michiganuav/michiganuav.github.io/_posts/2021-07-22-CalculiX-Extras-Ubuntu.md

 license: false
 ---

-This was most recently tested to work on Ubuntu 20.04.2 LTS.
+this was most recently tested to work on ubuntu 20.04.2 lts.

-# **Install CalculiX software dependencies**
+# **install calculix software dependencies**

-1.  **Alternatively, you may use the command line of a terminal.
-I prefer this.**
+1.  **alternatively, you may use the command line of a terminal. i prefer this.**
-    1. Pull the latest list of packages from Ubuntu
+    1.  pull the latest list of packages from ubuntu
 ```console
 sudo apt-get update
 ```